Cheilitis simplex

 ICD11: DA00.0

 Cheilitis is an inflammation of the lips.
-It can be acute or chronic.
-Primarily the red part of the lips is affected (vermilion and its edge), secondarily the surrounding hair follicle-bearing skin as well as the mucosa may be involved.
+It can occur acutely or chronically.
+Primarily, the red of the lips is affected (vermilion and its border), secondarily, the surrounding hair follicle-bearing skin as well as the mucosa may also be involved.

 • chronic irritant contact dermatitis (1/3 patients)